News & Trending Jobs & Career News

 Medical jobs can pay well, especially if you're a doctor with years of training in medical school.
 But what if you don't want to be a doctor but still want to work in health care?

-You may be surprised to find there are some good-paying jobs in the medical field that actually don’t require a college degree.
+You may be surprised to find there are some well-paying jobs in the medical field that actually don't require a college degree.
 Some of these jobs you could even do to earn extra money.

 So consider these medical jobs that just need a certification if you're looking to change careers or follow a career in the healthcare field.